How many unique pentominoes can you generate with five squares?

-- 5 identical squares for each child (could be plastic or cut from tagboard)
+- Five identical squares for each child (could be plastic or cut from tagboard)

 - Graph paper

-- 5 teacher squares for demonstating (can be same as students if using a projector, magnetic ones work well on whiteboards)
+- Five teacher squares for demonstrating (can be the same as students if using a projector; magnetic ones work well on whiteboards)

 - A set of Pentomino pieces

 Ask students to guess how many unique shapes they think can be made.
-Record guesses.
+Record the guesses.